What is FOIR - L&T Finance

 For a business or professional, even a single dishonoured cheque can have multiple consequences:

-• Loan Rejection: Financial institutions may decline Business Loan applications
+• Loan Rejection: Financial institutions(like NBFCs) may decline Business Loan applications or offer lower loan amounts if there is a history of cheque dishonour.

-• Legal Costs: Time and money involved in fighting legal cases
+• Legal Costs: Time and money involved in fighting legal cases.

 What to Do if a Cheque is Dishonoured?